|I write to Judge Donald Alexander|

 I decided to call BDN investigative reporter A. Jay Higgins.
 My last contact with Higgins was in 1981 when he wrote articles about DA Cox finding us in default on our murdered son’s bail bond.
 I wanted to tell him that I believed Sharon Sargent’s story of why Mike was murdered but I wanted it known that Mike was not guilty of being an informant.
 Mr. Higgins' response was that he couldn’t speak with me about the case because Shuman had contacted him and requested he not print anything about the case for the Cochran family.
 I had waited nearly four years for someone to be brought to justice for Mike’s murder and now Shuman was using his authority to suppress anything I had to say about my son’s murder.
 Shuman had not contacted me to say he didn’t want me talking to the news.

-After hanging up and thinking about what Shuman was doing I called the Bangor Daily News Office to let them know how unfair I thought this was.
-I was referred to Kent Ward (a BDN columnist).
+After hanging up and thinking about what Shuman was doing I called the Bangor Daily News Office to let them know how unfair I thought it was.
+I was referred to Kent Ward (BDN columnist).
 I told Mr. Ward what investigative reporter Higgins had said.
 “He can’t do that,” was his response.
 Mr. Ward said he and Mr. Higgins would meet with me at the newspaper office on Main Street in Bangor the next day.
 Derry and I went to meet with the two men.

 Mother denies son was drug informant